petarxx99/OpenGL-legacy-demo/README.md

-tic tac toe with legacy OpenGL
+tic tac toe with C, OpenGL and GLFW

 When I am on Linux, I compile and link opengl/glfw projects like this: <br>